 How To Clean a Lawn Mower Carburetor

-Similar to an automobile engine, a small engine on a self-propelled lawn mower, push mower, or riding mower uses a carburetor to help run the engine.
+Similar to an automobile engine, a small engine on a self-propelled lawn mower, push mower, or riding mower uses a carburetor to help run the engine, which is why you should keep the carburetor clean.
 The lawn mower carburetor ensures that the proper mixture of fuel and air will enter the engine cylinder to allow for combustion.
 When ignited by the spark plug, the fuel and air mixture will combust, forcing the engine piston downward which rotates the crankshaft causing the lawn mower blade to spin and, if applicable, the lawn mower wheels or riding mower wheels to rotate.

-A dirty or restricted carburetor is fairly easy to diagnose:
+A dirty or restricted carburetor on a lawn mower is fairly easy to diagnose:

 • The lawn mower engine has trouble starting.